What is the application deadline?

 When do I attend clinicals?

-The clinical component of the NNP program begins in the third semester.
+The clinical component of the NNP program begins in the second semester.
 Clinical schedules are arranged by the individual student in collaboration with the Clinical Support Unit and are variable throughout the week.
 Student flexibility is essential in meeting clinical requirements.

 How much does the program cost?